Absences and leaves for paraprofessionals

 Employees who take paid parental leave will be on an unpaid leave from the DOE.
 The UFT will pay a lump-sum benefit to these employees that is equivalent to their regular compensation.
 The city will continue to provide health insurance to employees on parental leave.

 Read more information on paid parental leave, including eligibility and how to apply.

 Paraprofessionals who are on military leave will receive their DOE salary for a period of up to 22 working days or 30 calendar days per year; all benefits will continue.
 The city also has extended military benefits.
 For more information, read the DOE memo that outlines the city’s Extended Military Benefits Package.

 Leaves without pay

-Paraprofessionals are eligible for leaves without pay under certain conditions and with the proper application filled out.
+Paraprofessionals are eligible for leaves without pay if they fulfill certain conditions and fill out the appropriate application.
 These include leaves for personal illness, including pregnancy-related disability, which can be granted with the approval of the Department of Education’s Medical Division.

 A child care leave without pay begins six weeks after the birth of the baby and can last for a period of up to four years.
 If you have worked for two or more years and take a child care leave, you regain your seniority and will be credited upon your return with any sick leave that was left in your CAR.